New Legislation on Company Name Change

 May 20, 2015

-As a result of this consultation back in autumn 2013, a number of changes have been implemented and have come into force in early 2015, prior to the recent election.
+As a result of this consultation back in the autumn of 2013, a number of changes have been implemented and have come into force in early 2015, prior to the recent election.
 This means that there are now two sets of regulations that relate to naming a business and they are:

 - The Company, Limited Liability Partnership and Business Names (Sensitive Words and Expressions) Regulations 2014 and